revault/research/watchtower.md

 [def 1] vault UTxO means either a deposit UTxO locked to the deposit descriptor or an unvault UTxO locked to the unvault descriptor

 Before discussing the details of these algorithms, let's consider their use at a higher level.
 Given an estimate of the fee-reserve per revocation transaction (which is dependent on the transaction type) we can compute the _total revocation reserve_.
 This is the total amount kept in reserve by a WT to perform its functions of cancelling transactions and enacting the emergency procedure.
 The total revocation reserve is a conservative amount that is beyond what is expected to be used.
-It is computed by the WT [how often? upon events and/or regular time intervals?] which notifies the stakeholder when a re-fill is necessary.
+It is computed by the WT upon each block connection and by the stakeholders' wallet to notify the stakeholder when a re-fill is necessary.
 In addition to maintaining sufficient total revocation reserve, the amount should be distributed appropriately across a number of fee-bump outputs with varying amounts.
-A 'well-structured' [what are the criteria?] fee-bump output set helps in bumping-fees with precision, without overspending.
+A 'well-structured' fee-bump output set helps in bumping-fees with precision, without overspending.
 The WT will use a fee-estimation algorithm at the time of broadcast, an algorithm that takes into account the recent history of the fee-market state and estimates a conservative fee value to ensure that the transaction will be confirmed within X blocks.
-Here the bitcoin-core algorithm [perhaps with some modifiactions?] will be used.
-Given an estimate for the fee-bump amount, the coin-selection algorithm will select which fee-bump outputs to use [bitcoin core good enough here?].
+Here the bitcoin-core algorithm will be used.
+Given an estimate for the fee-bump amount, the coin-selection algorithm will select which fee-bump outputs to use [bitcoin core presumably not optimal here].
 Finally, if the initial estimation is insufficient (e.g. the transaction was not included by the target block), the transaction fee should be bumped.
 In the case of a C, the Tx must be mined before the U CSV.
-In the case of an E or UE, the Tx fee may be bumped by other WTs [Is that a secure mechanism?].
+In the case of an E or UE, the Tx fee may be bumped by other WTs [Explore feasibility of this mechanism].

 Note that while feebumping is expected for Cancel Txs (which may happen regularly), it is not relied upon nor expected for Emergency Txs.
 Requiring each WT to hold a fee-reserve for each Emergency Tx is extremely expensive when compared to preparing the emergency Tx with very high fees during the initial signing phase.
-This becomes more apparent as the system size scales up (more watchtowers) and the number of vault UTxOs increases. [what is the exact scaling relation?]
+This becomes more apparent as the system size scales up (more watchtowers) and the number of vault UTxOs increases.
+The scaling relation is `total emergency fee-reserve ~ number of watchtowers * number of vault UTxOs`.

 ### Total Revocation Reserve